saurabhp75/saurabhp75.github.io/_notes/javascript.md

 Is Object.prototype the root object?

 ### Closures
-- closure is a function that makes use of variables defined in outer function that have previously returned.
+- Closure is a function that makes use of variables defined in outer function that have previously returned.

-- running the outer function multiple times gives a separate instance of private variable wrapped in the inner function.
+- Running the outer function multiple times gives a separate instance of private variable wrapped in the inner function.

-### conditions for a closure
+### Conditions for a closure
-- inner function must use variable defined in outer function.
+- Inner function must use variable defined in outer function.
-- the outer function must return the inner function.
+- The outer function must return the inner function.

 ### Real world use of closures
-- closure can implement a private variable which is not supported in js natively.
+- Closure can implement a private variable which is not supported in js natively.